O&O Defrag: Features

 There are five different defrag methods: Stealth, Space, Complete/Name, Complete/Modified, Complete/Access.
 "Stealth" is designed for use on PCs with large files and little free space, while the "Space" method is designed for heavily fragmented drives.
 The three "Complete" methods (Name, Modified and Access) sort the files on your drives alphabetically, according to date last changed, and according to date last accessed.

+Simple defragmentation as on a hard drive is unnecessary and significantly wears the cells of a solid-state drive (SSD).
+O&O Defrag claims to defragment using the SSD TRIM command in a way that both increases access speed and reduces wear, extending the life of an SSD.

+Reviews

+O&O Defrag was reviewed by CHIP magazine in 2025.